dbazile/andsoitcontinues.com/data/markdown/new-phrase--driveby-ui.md

 A class of user interfaces written by developers who look down on frontend developers because "UI is easy".
-These developers build spectacularly brittle UIs in a short amount of time, then move on to whatever other activity they actually wanted to focus on in the first place, leaving chaos and destruction in their wake.
+These developers build spectacularly brittle UIs in a short amount of time, then move on to whatever other activity they deem worthy of their skills, leaving chaos and destruction in their wake.

 These hastily-built UIs underperform and blow up regularly, after which they usually become the responsibility of _actual_ frontend developers to extend.